613WePleadTheSecond/ccwnj/instructions.md

 **ORI#** NJ0150700
 **Municipal Code:** 1508

-**Fingerprinting** : Contact TRPD – records department, to get your **Contributor case code**
+**Fingerprinting**: Contact TRPD – records department, to get your **Contributor case code**

 ## **LAKEWOOD**
 732-363-0200
 **ORI#** NJ0151400
 **Municipal Code:** 1515

-**Fingerprinting** : Lakewood is the single town that is telling applicants **NOT** to get fingerprinted before submitting the application.
+**Fingerprinting**: Lakewood is the single town that is telling applicants **NOT** to get fingerprinted before submitting the application.
 A detective will follow up with you to let you know the next steps after you submit your application 🙄

-**Mental Health Form:** Sign the form with a witness **before** submitting it to PD.
-The witness can be a friend for example.
-Yes lakewood is the only town requiring it this way

 ## **JACKSON**
 732-928-1111
 **ORI#** NJ0151100
 **Municipal Code:** 1512

-**Fingerprinting** : to get your Contributor Case number, they want you to go into the station with ID and then they will give it to you.
+**Fingerprinting**: to get your Contributor Case number, they want you to go into the station with ID and then they will give it to you.